-- (a) In General.-Within the 60-day period immediately preceding the effective date of an order issued under section 1999F(a), the Secretary shall conduct a referendum among fluid milk processors to ascertain whether the order shall go into effect.
+(a) In General.-Within the 60-day period immediately preceding the effective date of an order issued under section 1999F(a), the Secretary shall conduct a referendum among fluid milk processors to ascertain whether the order shall go into effect.

-(b) IMPLEMENTATION.-If, as a result of the referendum conducted - under subsection (a), the Secretary determines that implementation of the order is favored- - (1) by at least 50 percent of fluid milk processors voting in the referendum; and - (2) by fluid milk processors voting in the referendum that marketed during the representative period, as determined by the Secretary, 60 percent or more of the volume of fluid milk products marketed by all processors;
+(b) IMPLEMENTATION.-If, as a result of the referendum conducted under subsection (a), the Secretary determines that implementation of the order is favored-

-the order shall become effective as provided in section 1999F(b).
+(1) by at least 50 percent of fluid milk processors voting in the referendum; and the order shall become effective as provided in section 1999F(b).